Traditional Tole Painting

 Tole Tea Trays

-The central painting is of a river landscape with a castle in the background and painted with oil paint.
+The central painting is of a river landscape with a castle in the background and painted with oil paint on a Japanned Black background.

-The outer edge of the tray is Gilded and the whole has been varnished.
+The outer edge of the tray is Gilded and the whole tray has been well varnished for protection.

 Oil painted central floral design, typical of pottery and furniture decoration of that time,

-with the pattern repeated around the outer edge.
+with the pattern repeated around the outer edge and scroll work around the central area.

-The Gilding is around the central area and the edges of the tray.
+The Gilding is also around the central area and the edges of the tray.

 Taken from a Tole Tea Tray thought to be dated about 1750.

-A much simpler design for this tray, with flowers shown to be in a typical metal stove pot of that time.
+A much simpler design with flowers shown to be in a typical metal stove pot design of that time.

 Painted with oil paint, varnished and un-gilded.